27 C Street

-May 6-7, Engaged Encounter weekend (See Marriage Prep, top left)
+October 7-8, Catholic Engaged Encounter (See Marriage Prep, top left)

 Catholic teaching challenges us to speak for those who have no voice or have limited political power.
 During this time that the state legislature is "off", there are still monthly interim meetings of great importance.
 You can attend those meetings and ask to speak or you can contact your local representative and let him/her know your views.
 Two important issues to keep in mind are:

 For an analysis of Utah Legislative items, please go here: http://www.dioslc.org/images/government%20liaison/2017_tracking_sheet_1_19.pdf